rokstrnisa/RokClock/README.txt

 the specified interval, the time elapsed since the window appeared will be counted towards the previous entry.

+If the task should be stopped or changed before the end of the interval, you can maximise the program and then click on the STOP button or a different task, respectively.

 The program generates a simple CSV log, where each entry roughly corresponds to each button click.

 2. Compilation
 --------------
+Software required: JDK 6, Ant.

 The program can be compiled with

   ant compile